 - 1.2.1 The site is located in the London Bridge area covering an area of approximately 0.36 hectares (ha).
 It is bound by St Thomas Street to the north; shops on Borough High Street (A3) to the west; King's Head Yard to the south; and Guy's Hospital buildings to the east.
-It is currently almost entirely occupied by: - 1980s office building to rear (New City Court); - 1980s four-storey office building fronting St Thomas Street; - Four storey building with retained 19th Century façade (Keats House); - Early 19th Century Grade II listed Georgian terrace. - 1.2.2 The site has been subject to a site specific survey, which has included reviewing accessibility by disabled users and parents with children in buggies or scooters.
+It is currently almost entirely occupied by: - Georgian terraced townhouses at Nos.
+4, 6, 8, 12, 14 and 16 St Thomas Street; - New City Court office building at No. 20 St Thomas Street; and - Keats House at Nos.
+24 to 26 St Thomas Street. - 1.2.2 The site has been subject to a site specific survey, which has included reviewing accessibility by disabled users and parents with children in buggies or scooters.
 A site location plan is included in Figure 1 and the site boundary is shown in Figure 2.